-Red Foods which should be avoided as much as possible.
+Red Foods should be avoided as much as possible.

 Green Foods that you can have as much of as you would like!

-To find out more about The Traffic Light System Click Here for a PDF guide or Here to visit the website.
+To find out more about The Traffic Light System Download the PDF guide or visit the Low Carb website.